celiovjunior/ignite-shop/README.md

 <h1>Ignite Shop</h1>

 ## About:
-T-shirt e-commerce built with NextJS and Tailwind, consuming API with registered data in the Stripe platform<br>
+Front-end web app of an e-commerce built with NextJS and Tailwind, consuming API with registered data in the Stripe platform, integrated with check-out feature.<br>

-Front-end web application<br>

 ### Homepage:
 ![homepage](home-preview.png)